magaresneha/aws-vpc-2webservers-terraform/README.md

 # AWS VPC with Two Web Servers using Terraform

-## Overview
+ Overview

 This project provisions an AWS networking environment and two Apache web servers using **Terraform (Infrastructure as Code)**.

 The infrastructure includes a custom VPC, public subnet, Internet Gateway, route table, security group, and two EC2 instances.
-Apache is automatically installed and configured on both instances using **EC2 User Data**.
+Apache is automatically installed and configured on both instances using EC2 User Data.

-## Architecture
+Architecture

 ```text
                     AWS